 - Use the right keywords: Start using keywords in the content of your site and postings.
 Use Google’s handy-dandy keyword planner to get an idea of which ones will yield the best results.

-- Get mobile-responsive: We have a blog post on this already.
-Since last year, Google has penalized websites that are not mobile-friendly.
+- Get mobile-responsive: Since last year, Google has penalized websites that are not mobile-friendly.
 If your site isn’t mobile-responsive, it’s time to start making the change.